act-rules/act-rules.github.io/specs/SC3-1-1-text.md

 Present the page to the user.<br/>
 Question: Is L1 the primary language of this page?

-*Note that language code L1 should be presented in human readable form, e.g. using the description from the [http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry language subtag registry].*
+*Note that language code L1 should be presented in human readable form, e.g. using the description from the [language subtag registry](httphttp://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).*

 Help text: "Primary language" means the language of the majority of the text on the page or the language of the interface (navigation menu etc.) of the page.